Xi'an: Imperial era

 Following the Warring States period, China was unified under the Qin dynasty (221–206 BC) for the first time, with the capital located at Xianyang, just northwest of modern Xi'an.
 The first emperor of China, Qin Shi Huang ordered the construction of the Terracotta Army and his mausoleum just to the east of Xi'an almost immediately after his ascension to the throne.

 In 202 BC, the founding emperor Liu Bang of the Han dynasty established his capital in Chang'an County; his first palace, Changle Palace (長樂宮, "Perpetual Happiness") was built across the river from the ruin of the Qin capital.
 This is traditionally regarded as the founding date of Chang'an.
 Two years later, Liu Bang built Weiyang Palace (未央宮, "Never Ending Palace") north of modern Xi'an.
 Weiyang Palace was the largest palace ever built on Earth, covering 4.8 km2, which is 6.7 times the size of the current Forbidden City and 11 times the size of the Vatican City.
 The original Xi'an city wall was started in 194 BC and took 4 years to finish.
 Upon completion, the wall measured 25.7 km in length and 12 to 16 m in thickness at the base, enclosing an area of 36 km².
-In the year 190, amidst uprisings and rebellions just prior to the Three Kingdoms Period, a powerful warlord named Dong Zhuo moved the court from Luoyang to Chang'an in a bid to avoid a coalition of other powerful warlords against him.
+In the year 190, amidst uprisings and rebellions just prior to the Three Kingdoms period, Dong Zhuo, a powerful warlord from nearby Xiliang, moved the court from Luoyang to Chang'an in a bid to avoid a coalition of other powerful warlords against him.

-Following several hundred years of unrest, the Sui dynasty united China again in 582.
-The emperor of Sui ordered a new capital to be built southeast of the Han capital, called Daxing.
+In 582, shortly after the Sui dynasty was founded, the emperor of Sui ordered a new capital to be built southeast of the Han capital, called Daxing (大興, "Great prosperity").
 It consisted of three sections: the Imperial City, the palace section, and the civilian section, with a total area of 84 km2 within the city walls.
 At the time, it was the largest city in the world.
 The city was renamed Chang'an by the Tang dynasty.
-In the mid-7th century, after returning from his pilgrimage to India, the Buddhist monk Xuanzang established a translation centre for Sanskrit scriptures.
+In the mid-7th century, after returning from his pilgrimage to India, the Buddhist monk Xuanzang established a translation school for Sanskrit scriptures.